Surfer12/ArrayListImplimentationCustomInClass/FinalNotesInClass/Final notes for Java.md

 They have been updated.
 Review the downloaded files and conduct self assessment using MPC and short and long answer questions as well as code based questions.

+Number systems: Review document itself.

+REvisit all questions from previous quizes and midterms as well as the presentations.

+Quick sort and heap sort.
+Know flowcharts for all sorting algorithms.
+Specifically selection sort, bubble sort, and insertion sort.

+Know resizing of an array.

+Printing and contains within a linked list.
+Review node, head, tail syntax.
+Adding, removing, checking contains.

+No curved lines connecting flowchart sections.
+Be sure to show the exact control flow of the program.
+Do not assume anything.